Stephen-ODriscoll/PlutoUtils/docs/container_utils.md

 - If found, an iterator for the location of the element is returned.
 - If not found, an iterator for end is returned.

+#### rfind_elem()
+Takes a container and an element.
+Looks for the element using **std::find** with reverse iterators.
+- If found, an iterator for the location of the element is returned.
+- If not found, an iterator for end is returned.

 #### find_sequence()
 Takes containers for left, right and an optional predicate.
 Looks for occurence of right in left using **std::search**.
+- If found, an iterator for the start of right in left is returned.
+- If not found, left end is returned.

+#### rfind_sequence()
+Takes containers for left, right and an optional predicate.
+Looks for occurence of right in left using **std::find_end**.
+- Requires C++ 17 or above.
 - If found, an iterator for the start of right in left is returned.
 - If not found, left end is returned.